Skip to main content Skip to footer

 • Creating a sequence of prioritized tasks

-So, the benefits of using an impact effort matrix are convincing, but how do you actually use one?
+So, the potential benefits of using an impact effort matrix are convincing, but how do you actually use one?
 Let’s walk through the process.

 How to use an impact effort matrix